mcb1/burn/README.md

 Example Usage
 -------------

-To run the plate demo, change directories to
+To run the plate demo, begin by starting a Docker Quickstart Terminal.
+Change directories to your Burn repository.
+Start a FEniCS session (see Step 3 above).
+Change directories to the plate verification case:
 ```
 $ cd verification/conduction/plate/
 ```
-and then launch the simulation using
+Then launch the simulation using
 ```
 $ ~/shared/burn.py plate.py
 ```